Information Disclosure of Climate Change in Line with the TCFD Recommendations

 The Company has analyzed the business impact expected to be caused by the risks and opportunities related to climate change based on two scenarios: one in which the rise in the world’s average temperature is limited to 1.5℃ above pre-industrial levels, and the other in which the average temperature increases by 4℃.
 The results of the analysis based on the scenarios are presented in the addendum table.
 In response to these results, the Company is currently exploring future initiatives.

 For risk management, the Sumitomo Electric Group assesses the severity of the respective risks in line with the Basic Policy of Risk Management, which provides criteria for assessing the significance of risks.
-With respect to the environment and other group-wide risks, Corporate Staff Group responsible for respective risks, as well as committees organized by officers in charge, promote the necessary measures throughout the Group.
+With respect to the environment and other group-wide risks, the Corporate Staff Group responsible for respective risks, as well as committees organized by officers in charge, promote the necessary measures throughout the Group.
 Meanwhile, distinctive risks entailed by the promotion of respective business operations are managed by the relevant Production Group.

 To address risks related to climate change, the Compliance & Risk Management Office plays the main role in encouraging business continuity plans (BCPs) to be established.
 As indicated by this, while placing the first priority on ensuring safety, the Sumitomo Electric Group also focuses on minimizing damage generated at the time of a disaster and ensuring business continuity.